Is Dietary Fiber Healthy? Digestion, Benefits, And Downsides - SANE:MD

 3. Snack on Nuts and Seeds

-Nuts and seeds are not only rich in fiber but also healthy fats and proteins.
-Snack on a handful of almonds, chia seeds, or flax seeds throughout the day, or add them to yogurt and salads for a crunchy texture.
-Not only do they help meet your fiber goals, but they also contribute to increased satiety.
+Nuts and seeds are fiber-rich and loaded with healthy fats and protein.
+Grab a handful of almonds, chia seeds, or flax seeds as a snack, or sprinkle them over yogurt or salads for extra crunch.
+Not only will they help you hit your fiber goals, but they’ll also keep you feeling full longer.

 1. Digestive Discomfort